King Edward I’s chain of stone fortresses across Wales is as imposing today as it was 700 years ago.

-APPROACHING CONWY CASTLE from its overflow parking lot, your view is blocked by a high railroad embankment with a long pedestrian tunnel beneath it.
+Approaching Conwy Castle from its overflow parking lot, your view is blocked by a high railroad embankment with a long pedestrian tunnel beneath it.
 This turns out to be a good thing.
 Now the castle can simply spring upon you, its massive southern wall bathed in light.
-It rises as a black monolith flanked by giant towers, emerging organically from bedrock that erupts from the greensward.
-From this view, you can get some of the feeling that a 13th-century Welshman might have felt when he first saw this castle in its glory.
+It rises as a black monolith flanked by giant towers, emerging organically from the bedrock that erupts from the greensward.
+From this view, you can get some of the feelings that a 13th-century Welshman might have felt when he first saw this castle in its glory.
 You can understand what the English king Edward I “Longshanks” wanted it to be when he built it in 1287.

 It’s a terror weapon.